October in Crete - 5 Things To Do

 City Tours and Sightseeings

-Apart from the Venetian fortresses and historical city centers surrounded by defensive walls, you can visit the Byzantine and Ottoman monuments, the old churches, and many museums which usually host thematic exhibitions and events.
+Apart from the Venetian fortresses and historical city centers surrounded by defensive walls, you can visit the Byzantine and Ottoman monuments, the old churches, and many museums that usually host thematic exhibitions and events.
 Museums are open, with possibly shorter hours, and generally empty except for the occasional school groups.
-Also, you can wander around the cobbled streets in search of the best shops and restaurants frequented by the locals.
+Also, you can wander the cobbled streets in search of the best shops and restaurants frequented by the locals.

 Wine Tasting and Winery Tours